Phi Phi National Park Fees Reduced For 2022

 No Discover Scuba Diving At Phi Phi

-In an effort to preserve the health of corals around Phi Phi, Discover Scuba Diving programmes have been banned from Koh Bida Nok, Koh Bida Nai and Phi Phi Ley, the aforementioned are the best dive sites at Phi Phi and the where we visit on our day trips.
-The Discover Scuba Diving programme will only be available at the Racha Islands.
+In an effort to preserve the health of corals around Phi Phi.
+The Discover Scuba Diving programmes have been banned from Koh Bida Nok, Koh Bida Nai and Phi Phi Ley.
+The aforementioned are the best dive sites at Phi Phi and the where we visit on our day trips.
+Discover Scuba Diving will only be available at the Racha Islands.

-The new restrictions should not be a big blow to perspective Discover Scuba Diving students, the Racha islands are far more favourable for the programme and where we always recommend for your first scuba diving experience.
+The new restrictions should not be a big blow to perspective Discover Scuba Diving students.
+The Racha islands are far more favourable, so we always recommend them for your first scuba diving experience.

-As long as the rules are enforced then it should hopefully see an improvement in the health of the reefs and for this reason alone we have to say that the new rules are a good thing.
+As long as the rules are enforced then it should hopefully see an improvement in the health of the reefs.
+So for this reason alone we have to say that the new rules are a good thing.

 Seasonal Dive Site Closures